-Nature of works Repair of erosion control structure.
-Placement of rip rap rocks along face of stopbank.
-Scale, timing & duration 100 lineal metres of bank erosion protection. ,g Scheduled Late January- February 2015 3 weeks to complete Receiving environment Stony bottomed channel.
-3 · · · · · · · · · · · · · · · · · · · Residential and recreational land use surrounding the river downstream.
-No recorded archaeological sites.
-No legal water takes recorded within 500m downstream of the works (including permitted activities).
-Significant species/habitat Tongariro River is classified Trout Fisheries and Trout Habitat, and Significant Indigenous Fisheries and Fish Habitat water classification.
-Mitigation measures Minimise disturbance of main channel by undertaking bunding with local material.
 Undertake works during period of low flow.
 Sedimentation of main flow to be minimised through bunding.
-Use modern and well maintained machines to avoid leaking of engine oil Time work outside of main fishing season.
+Use modern, clean and well maintained machines to avoid leaking of hydraulic oil Time work outside of main fishing season.
 Minimise restriction of fishing access.
-Follow Best Practice Guidelines.
-RC Condition assessment c.8- Public access will not be unduly restricted. • c.9- Works are scheduled for outside the fishery timing restrictions c.11- Limited hours of operation (Mon-Sat, 8am-6pm max) c.14- Machinery will be cleaned prior to entering work site. c.15-16- Minimise time in flowing water. c.17- Machinery operated in accordance with best practice. c.18-20- Spill prevention plan to be identified and addressed. c.22-28, 29-30- Best practice for sediment will be applied. c.36- Dust emissions to be monitored and managed.
+Follow ICM Best Practice Guidelines.
+RC Condition assessment • c 7- Site notices to be erected 5 days prior to works c.8- Public access will not be unduly restricted. c.9- Works are scheduled for outside the fishery timing restrictions c.11- Limited hours of operation (Mon-Sat, 8am-6pm max) c.14- Machinery will be cleaned prior to entering work site. c.15-16- Minimise time in flowing water. c.17- Machinery operated in accordance with best practice. c.18-20- Spill prevention plan to be identified and addressed. c.22-28, 29-30- Best practice for sediment will be applied. • c.36- Dust emissions to be monitored and managed. • c.37-39- Notification and work plan to be circulated.

-Figure 1 Location of works
+Location of works